konflux-ci/community-catalog/pipelines/update-internal-services-resources/README.md

-# update-internal-services-manager pipeline
+# update-internal-services-resources pipeline

-Tekton pipeline to update the internal-services manager yaml to the latest image in the github.com/redhat-appstudio/infra-common-deployments repository.
+Tekton pipeline to copy the internal-services resource files and update the manager yamls to the latest image in the github.com/redhat-appstudio/infra-common-deployments repository.

 ## Parameters